What are the most common Paris scams?

 This is one of the most annoying scams in Paris and it targets tourists in such an obvious way that it sickens me.
 I have seen it along the banks of the Seine where tourists love to go for a walk.

 Here is how it works.

 As you walk around – taking photos, reading your guidebook or map, or whatever else – someone not far from you bends down and (seemingly) picks up something off the floor.
-He or she then approaches you to ask if you have lots that golden ring.
+He then approaches you to ask if you have lost that golden ring.
 Chances are you will say no, it is not yours.
 Then he will observe it closely, say it looks like good quality, suggest he can’t keep it but why don’t you take it?